How to find a counsellor

 A code of practice means the counsellor has certain standards to keep to.
 There are different codes of practice as there are quite a few different professional bodies that counsellors and therapists can join.

-Counsellors who are recognised by the British Association of Counselling and Psychotherapy, or the UK Council for Psychotherapy, keep to an ethical framework.
+Counsellors who are recognised by the British Association of Counselling and Psychotherapy, the UK Council for Psychotherapy, or the UK Association for Humanistic Practitioners keep to an ethical framework.
 The code or framework should include things like confidentiality as well as the other points included here such as training and supervision.
 Other professionals will have their own codes, which you may wish to ask them about (for example the Code of Conduct of the British Psychological Society).

 Clinical supervision is really necessary for the counsellor to stay detached from their clients’ problems.
 It means that the counsellor sees another professional counsellor or therapist regularly to talk about how their work is going.
 The supervisor can help the counsellor to keep an open mind about the things they are dealing with.
 The counsellor maintains confidentiality because the supervisor won't know you and your counsellor won't give your full name.
 The supervisor is also bound to keep what is discussed confidential.

 Regular training is a good thing because it means the counsellor is always looking to improve their skills.
 Keeping their skills up to date and learning new ones can help them to help you.